dailybruin/the-stack/_posts/2018-06-03-how-long-are-lectures.md

 <div id="radial-chart" class="radial-chart"></div>

 <p class="para">
-We also looked for patterns using the interactive scatterplot below where you can mouse over the data points to learn more about different insights related to a particular department, such as average lecture length per day, average lecture length per week, average lecture size, and average number of lectures per week.
+We also looked for patterns using the <i>interactive scatterplot</i> below where you can mouse over the data points to learn more about different insights related to a particular department, such as average lecture length per day, average lecture length per week, average lecture size, and average number of lectures per week.
 Play around with the filters to find some trends!
 The first four filters manipulate the dataset, the fifth filter changes the x-axis of the scatterplot, and the sixth filter changes the y-axis of the scatterplot.

 </p><br/><br/>